tecnico-distsys/example_timer/README.md

 mvn install
 ```

-To run using exec plugin:
+To run using exec plug-in:

 ```
 mvn exec:java
 ```

-NOTE: using the exec plugin to run the code uses the same process as Maven, and the code behavior is modified by Maven's own threads and settings.
+NOTE: using the `exec` plug-in to run the code uses the same process as Maven, and the code behavior is modified by Maven's own threads and settings.
-To test this program without interference from Maven, use the appassembler plugin.
+To test this program without interference from Maven, use the `appassembler` plugin.

-To run using appassembler plugin on Linux:
+To run using `appassembler` plug-in on **Linux**:

 ```
 ./target/appassembler/bin/timer
 ```

-On Windows:
+On **Windows**:

 ```
 target\appassembler\bin\timer
 ```

 ## To configure the Maven project in Eclipse